FujitsuEnablingSoftwareTechnologyGmbH/keystone-v3-client/docs/configuration.md

 priority and is used as a fallback value if **ttl** for given token couldn't have been established,
-- *cache* - if cache takes default value all caching functionality is being silently disabled immediately when initializing **tokens.cache**
+- *cache* - if cache takes default value all caching functionality is being silently disabled immediately when initializing **tokens-cache**

-For default values and ttl algorithm go [here](../lib/services/tokens.cache.js)
+For default values and ttl algorithm go [here](lib/services/tokens-cache.js)

 ## :b: Services